Happy Friday everyone!

 People.
 It was WORSE – more concentrated and even MORE goaty.
 I felt like a failure.
 What kind of homesteader am I if I can’t even take back a glass of raw goat’s milk much LESS a few bites of goat’s milk yogurt?
 A lame one, I suppose.

-Also, as for that goat-y yogurt I made, well, my girls like it just fine.
-NO!
-Not those girls!
-These girls…. my chicken ladies, not my children.
+Also, as for that goat-y yogurt I made, well, my family likes it just fine.

 Have you had any homestead (or just home) fails lately?
 I’d love to know that I’m not alone and that I’m not the lamest homesteader out there.